MicrosoftDocs/xamarin-docs/docs/tools/live-player/player.md

 ms.assetid: A7EB73C1-38D7-46C5-9AF6-4C571C168BE7
 author: lobrien
 ms.author: laobri
-ms.date: 08/08/2017
+ms.date: 06/13/2019
 ---

 # Xamarin Live Player App

 ![Preview feature](~/media/shared/preview.png)

-> [!NOTE]
+> [!WARNING]
-> Live Player Preview is only available in Visual Studio 2017.
+> The Xamarin Live Player Preview has ended.
+The app is no longer available.
+The instructions below are provided for customers continuing to use the preview with Visual Studio 2017.

-Once you have installed the app on your phone, follow the [setup instructions](~/tools/live-player/install.md) to connect to your computer.
-Try one of the [sample apps](~/tools/live-player/samples.md) to get it working.
+> [!TIP]
+> You can use the [XAML Previewer](~/xamarin-forms/xaml/xaml-previewer/index.md) in Visual Studio 2019 or
+> Visual Studio for Mac to view your screen designs as you edit them.

 On startup, the Xamarin Live Player app looks like this: